hanskellner/Fusion360Voronoi/README.md

 - The shape of a cell is altered as soon as a control point is modified or added.
 - You can lose all your changes if you disable the cell editor (uncheck) and then change one of the controls.
 - This is work-in-progress and there's no guarantee it will work.

-## TODO and Issues

-- The Padding amount works well with rectangular profiles but not with angled ones.
-- Inserting a voronoi diagram with many cells may cause Fusion 360 to hang for a long time.
-There may be no workaround on the add-in side.
-- When using a profile, the voronoi diagram *may* not be inserted at the offset of the profile.
-The workaround is to:
-    1. Edit the sketch containing the voronoi
-    2. Change the 'Select->Selection Filters' to select only Sketch Points.
-    3. Window or Freeform select all of the voronoi cells.
-    4. Select Move/Copy and move the points to the correct offset.
-Note, moving the points will also move the cell curves.
-- Issue with Voronoi not be added to selected sketch.

 ## Credits